The beach: a fun, relaxing and beautiful place, can be used for your exercise and beauty care regime.

 • Swap a bike for a car as your transportation to the beach.

 Too hot on the beach?
-Another article in the Sun-Sentinel, "Easing into outdoor workouts on sultry summer days" by Dorene Internicola Reuters explains that for most healthy people it takes them 10-14 days to acclimate their bodies into exercising in heat, but to achieve this you need to be working out in the heat!
+Another article in the Sun-Sentinel, "Easing into outdoor workouts on sultry summer days" by Dorene Internicola Reuters explains that for most healthy people it takes them 10-14 days to acclimate their bodies into exercising in the heat, but to achieve this you need to be working out in the heat!
 There are some other benefits to being in the heat, such as a lower risk for dehydration and you will sweat sooner, which means burning more calories.
 No more excuses!

 Remember to stay hydrated, I recommend drinking coconut water if you're working out at the beach since it replenishes your body fluids better than just plain water.